Peter-McKinney/pete-resume/README.md

 # Pete Resume

-A resume website for Pete (me) written using Angular 20, Google Firebase, and custom SCSS (with a little help from the [catppucin](https://github.com/catppuccin)) mocha pastel color palette.
+A resume website for Pete (me) written using Angular 20, Google Firebase, and custom SCSS (with a little help from the [catppucin](https://github.com/catppuccin) mocha pastel color palette).

 ## Running the application locally